THE UNBELIEVABLE TRUTH

 The Paradoxical Nature of the Universal Mind

 The universe as we know it is presented as a complex delusional state that is both a symptom of loss of self-communication and also the raw material out of which a new self-communication system is being constructed.
 The human experience of confusion over self-identity is discussed as a representation of the universal problem.
-Some ways in which both science and religion are true and delusional are discussed.
+Some ways in which religion, science and economics are true and delusional are discussed.

 It was only when I thought to explain the universe in terms of insanity

 Jarakis (term created by RJB): the mind paralysed by unreasoning terror

 Paradox: the simultaneous existence of two contradictory states

 Delusion: a belief in something that is not true, but that is experienced and acted upon as ‘real’ by the mind